FelixAugenstein/cloud-pak-for-data-tutorial-part-ii/README.md

 5. In the Add data source window:

 - Click Select from project.
-- Select the customer churn data asset previously added to the project (e.g. customer-churn-analysis, don't select any shaped data assets).
+- Select the customer churn data asset previously added to the project (e.g. customer-churn-analysis-V2, don't select any shaped data assets).
 - Click Select Asset.

 ![Select from Project](readme_images/select-from-project.png)